natakamm/Pokemon-frontend/README.md

-The frontend of the Pokemon game is a React application that allows players to select a Pokémon from a list of Pokémon fetched from the PokeAPI.
-The Pokémon are divided by type, and each type has a unique color scheme to match the Pokémon's characteristics.
-The battle mechanics are based on the selected Pokémon's attributes like HP, Attack, and Defense, making the outcome of each fight determined by the strength of the Pokémon.
+#Pokémon Game
+The frontend of the Pokémon game is a React application created using Vite.
+It utilizes React Router for navigation between different pages, providing a seamless user experience.

+### Features
+#### Homepage:

+- Displays a list of available Pokémon retrieved from the PokeAPI.
+- Each Pokémon is clickable and leads to the Pokémon Details Page.

+#### Pokémon Details Page:

+- Shows detailed information about the selected Pokémon, including stats, types, and abilities.
+- Includes a button to add the Pokémon to the user’s roster.

+#### Battle Page:

+- Allows users to engage in battles with random Pokémon.
+- Battle dynamics are based on Pokémon stats and types, incorporating type advantages/disadvantages, where the higher stat wins the round.
+- Tracks the user’s wins and losses, assigning points or experience (XP) for each win.

+#### Leaderboard Page:

+- Displays a leaderboard with the top players based on their scores.
+- Users can enter their name, and their score is persisted in the database after a battle.
+- Includes appropriate handling of form input and validation.

 Players also enjoy the immersive experience of Pokémon cries, which play when a Pokémon is selected or during battles.
 The user is prompted to enter a unique username when playing the game, which gets displayed on the leaderboard after a match.
 Although there is no real login functionality, the username is used to track the player's performance (wins and losses).